 Spring can bring many challenges for the respiratory and the immune systems.
 You may notice many people around you are suffering from colds or flus at this time.
-This is generally due to excess Kapha in the system, built up from the winter season.
-Allergrens, pollutants and other irritants can irritate this built up of Kapha.
-Too much Kapha in our system weakens our agni(digestive fire), it can lead to increased levels of ama(toxic undigested material) in our body.
+This is generally due to excess kapha in the system, built up from the winter season.
+Allergens, pollutants, and other irritants can aggravate this buildup of kapha.
+Because too much kapha weakens our agni(digestive fire), it can lead to increased levels of ama(toxic undigested material) in our body.
 This accumulation of ama overloads our immune system, setting the stage for infections and chronic health issues.
 Since the seat of kapha is in the chest, the most likely place for these imbalances to manifest is in our lungs and their airways.

 We are happy to help you create a personalized herbal program based upon your mind-body constitution.
-Please contact us to schedule an in office or online appointment.
+Please contact us to schedule an in-office or online appointment.

 The sole purpose of these articles is to provide information about the tradition of Ayurveda.
-This information is not intended for use in the diagnosis, treatment, cure or prevention of any disease.
+This information is not intended for use in the diagnosis, treatment, cure, or prevention of any disease.